emirhanai/word-cloud/README.md

 word_cloud
 ==========

 A little word cloud generator in Python.
-Read more about it on the [blog post][blog-post] or the [türkiye yapay zeka][türkiye yapay zeka].
+Read more about it on the [yapay zeka mühendisliği][yapay zeka mühendisliği] or the [türkiye yapay zeka][türkiye yapay zeka].

 The code is tested against Python 2.7, 3.4, 3.5, 3.6 and 3.7.